hashicorp/packer-plugin-docker/README.md

-# Docker Packer Plugin
+# Packer Plugin Docker

-The `docker` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom [Docker](https://docker.io) images, that can then be tagged, imported, exported, and pushed to a Docker registry.

-For the full list of available features for this plugin see [docs](docs)
+The `Docker` multi-component plugin can be used with HashiCorp [Packer](https://www.packer.io) to create custom images.
+For the full list of available features for this plugin see [docs](docs).

 ## Installation